iron0012/tdhopper.com/content/articles/2017-03-31-web-development-and-design-for-the-backend-developer.md

 ##### Package Managers

 It's likely that any modern web project will have some external Javascript dependencies.
 Package managers (analogous to Pypi or Anaconda.org on Python) have emerged to help support this.
-Node.js comes with the npm package manager, but [Bower](https://bower.io/) seems to make more sense for front-end development.
-[Cody Lindley has a nice introduction to npm and Bower](http://codylindley.com/techpro/2013_04_12__package-managers-an-introducto/).
+Node.js comes with the npm package manager, but [Bower](https://bower.io/) seems to make more sense for front-end development.[^yarn] [Cody Lindley has a nice introduction to npm and Bower](http://codylindley.com/techpro/2013_04_12__package-managers-an-introducto/).
 Bower is [well documented](https://bower.io) and easy to start using.
 There is a nice [Flask extension](https://pypi.python.org/pypi/Flask-Bower/) to help you integrate Bower with your Python project.

-The recent buzz in package management has been about [Yarn](https://yarnpkg.com/en/), but I haven't looked into it much yet; Bower is working for me.

 ##### Task Automation